Anxiety Disorders: The Numbers

-Research from the National Institute of Mental Health (NIMH) indicates that anxiety disorders – persistent and overwhelming worry and fear about many areas of life – have become increasingly prevalent and are now the most common form of mental illness in the United States.
+Research from the National Institute of Mental Health (NIMH) indicates that anxiety disorders – persistent and overwhelming worry and fear about many areas of life – have become increasingly prevalent, and are now the most common form of mental illness in the United States.
 Affecting 40 million adults (age 18 and older) and representing 18% of the population, nearly 6% of adults experienced one or more of these disorders during the past year.
 Approximately 23% of cases are classified as “severe”.
 Women are 60% more likely than men to experience an anxiety disorder during their lifetime.
+These numbers are expected to rise, with about 4 in 10 adults in the U.S. reporting symptoms of anxiety or depression during the global pandemic.

 Stress – a broad and often vague term – doesn’t affect everyone the same way.
 What one person finds stressful, another may see as stimulating or exciting.
 That said, chronic stress is a well-known risk factor for the development of anxiety.
 Others include a complex mix of genetics, brain chemistry (neurotransmitters, hormones), environment, and life events.